-Problem Possible Cause / Suggested Actions 5496 module that has been physically connected to the panel but is not being recognized.
+Problem Possible Cause / Suggested Actions The panel indicates a ground fault trouble condition (trouble message "GROUND FAULT" displays).
+An earth ground fault occurs when the panel senses an unexpected flow of current from one or more of its terminals to the earth connection (Terminal 2).
+Isolate the wiring that is causing the fault by removing wiring connections one at a time until the earth fault is no longer present.
+Pause at least five seconds after removing a wire before removing the next one.
+The panel will also go into ground fault if a computer is connected to the panel via a serial cable attached to the panel's 9-pin connector or USB.
+This is a correct method for on-site communication between a panel and a computer.
+Ignore the ground fault message in this case.
+The trouble will clear automatically when you disconnect the computer from the cable 5496 module that has been physically connected to the panel but is not being recognized.
 Check the status of the 5496 green LED.
-If it flashes in the pattern .5 sec. on / .5 sec. off, it is likely that the 5496 has not been added to the system through programming.
+If it flashes in the pattern .5 sec on / .5 sec. off, it is likely that the 5496 has not been added to the system through programming.
 JumpStart will add any 5496s connected to the panel.
-If you have already run JumpStart, 5496s can be added manually (see Section 4.9).
+If you have already run JumpStart, 5496s can be added manually (see Section 7.2.2).
 Check that the correct ID for the 5496 module has been set through the DIP switches.
 Assign ID#1 to the first 5496 and ID#2 to the second 5496.
-See Section 4.9.1 for complete details.
+See Section 4.9 for complete details.
 If the wiring between the 5496 and the panel is correct, measure the voltage from 5496 Terminal (+) to Terminal (-).
 Voltage should be in the range 27.2-27.4V when AC power is present.
 If the green LED is not flashing, the likely cause is incorrect wiring from between the 5496 and the panel.
 See Section 4.4 for wiring details.

-10.2.1 Periodic Testing And Maintenance
+10.2.1 Periodic Testing and Maintenance

 To ensure proper and reliable operation, it is recommended that system inspection and testing be scheduled monthly or as required by national and/or local fire codes.
-Testing should be done by a qualified services representative if a malfunction is encountered.
+Testing should be done by a qualified service representative if a malfunction is encountered.

-Before testing:
+Before Testing: